afarooqey/job-sdet-assignment/assignments/assignment-json-search.md

 1. Use of Data Structures.
 2. Recursion vs Iteration.
 3. Documentation.
 4. Testing.

+#### Technology Stack
+* Implement this solution in your language of choice.
+* Submit the assignment in a repository on Github.

-#### Hints
+#### Submission Guidelines and Hints
+When writing a solution for this assignment please consider best programming practices such as

+* Naming conventions.
+* Use of most appropriate data structures.
 * It's best to use recursion for this solution.
 * Particular emphasis will be paid on how much test coverage you have provided through unit tests.
 * Provide extensive negative test coverage.
+* You're encouraged to provide examples of test cases with your own JSON objects besides the one example above.
 * Documentation which lists detailed commands on how to build your project will be useful.
 * Please do not commit any project IDE files or other unnecessary files.

-#### Technology Stack
-* Implement this solution in your language of choice.
-* Submit the assignment in a repository on Github.

-#### Submission Guidelines
-When writing a solution for this assignment please consider best programming practices such as

-* naming conventions
-* documentation
-* proper unit test coverage
-* use of best data structures

 Upon completion create a new repository on Github and send the link to your repository.